 The sun produces a number of different ultraviolet UV rays each with their own wavelength.
 Ultraviolet A (UVA) is one of the rays, or wavelengths, produced by the sun.
 By combining it with a drug called psoralen it can help with some skin conditions including some skin cancers.
 This treatment is called PUVA.
 This is psoralen and UVA.

-You might also hear ultraviolet light treatment called phototherapy or photochemotherapy.
+You might also hear ultraviolet light treatment called phototherapy.

 Psoralen ultraviolet light treatment (PUVA)